-Establish a Daily Art Making Practice
+Establish and Grow Your Art Making Practice

 1. Sign up for the newsletter

 If you’re new to the Making Art Everyday project, first, be sure to sign up for the newsletter so that you receive all the prompts as they are released.
 You’ll also get links to relevant tutorials and resources, plus a dose of creative motivation!

 Begin your drawing session by visiting the Making Art Everyday prompts page.
 Current prompts are posted at makingarteveryday.com every Sunday night PST.
 You can tap on any of the prompts to access a Google image search to utilize as reference photos.

 I create relevant tutorials for the prompt themes as often as I can, and will send them in the weekly newsletters.
 Visit the tutorials page to take a look at past videos and pick up some new tricks and tips.
 Subscribe to the Bardot Brush Youtube channel to be the first to know when I release a new tutorial.